Scrambled vs Boiled Eggs: 3 Scientific Ways to Maximize Muscle Growth

+Scrambled vs boiled eggs represents a fundamental debate for anyone focused on muscle recovery and hypertrophy.
 In the world of fitness and bodybuilding, eggs are often called "nature’s multivitamin."
 They are a complete protein source, containing all nine essential amino acids necessary for muscle repair.
-But when your goal is hypertrophy (muscle growth), does the way you prepare them—scrambled or boiled—actually make a difference?
+But when your goal is hypertrophy, does the way you prepare them—scrambled or boiled—actually make a difference?
+While the core nutrients remain similar, the way you cook your eggs can influence digestibility, calorie density, and nutrient absorption, all of which are critical for an effective "bulking" or "cutting" phase.

 READ FULL ARTICLE